iredmail/docs/en_US/faq/backup.restore.md

 ### LDAP

+#### How to restore OpenLDAP backup

 !!! attention

-    * If you backup with `slapcat` command, you must restore the backup with `slapadd` command.
+    * Data dumped with `slapcat` command must be restored with `slapadd` command.
-    * If you backup with `ldapsearch` command or phpLDAPadmin, you must restore the backup with `ldapadd` command.
+    * Data exported with `ldapsearch` command can be imported with `ldapadd` command.

-#### How to restore OpenLDAP backup

-Backup script runs command `slapcat` to dump whole LDAP tree as a backup, it must be so restored with command `slapadd`.
+Backup script runs command `slapcat` to dump whole LDAP tree as a backup copy, it must be restored with command `slapadd`.

 Below example shows how to restore a LDAP backup on RHEL/CentOS 6.x, files and directories may be different on other Linux/BSD distributions, you can find the correct ones in this tutorial:
 [Locations of configuration and log files of major components](./file.locations.html#openldap).

-* LDAP backups are stored under `/var/vmail/backup/ldap/[YEAR]/[MONTH]` by default, for example, `/var/vmail/backup/ldap/2015/05/`.
+* LDAP backups are stored under `/var/vmail/backup/ldap/[YEAR]/[MONTH]/` by default, for example, `/var/vmail/backup/ldap/2015/05/`.
 And it's compressed with `bzip2` command to save disk space. we must decompress it first.